xxfoundation/web-explorer/src/pages/glossary/glossary.md

   Vesting period refers to a period in which tokens sold in the pre-sale ICO stage and offered to partners and project team members as incentives for their contribution are prevented from being sold for a specific period.
 A vesting schedule is announced by the project to release these tokens at intervals throughout a given period.
 - **_Stakeable Supply_** is the amount of tokens available to be staked. **_Staked Supply_** is the amount of tokens staked in the network, both by validators and nominators.
 These affect the overall calculation of the _rewards_ that a validator will have per era.
 - **_Rewards Supply_** is the capped amount of tokens distributed among validators on a per era basis as _rewards_.
 Since these tokens are distributed without any vesting period, they will automatically increase the circulating supply.
-- **_Unbonding Tokens_** is the amount of tokens that were unbonded and remain in the unbonding period of 28 days that is required to have them passing from the _Staked Supply_ to the **_Liquid Supply_** - tokens available for any occasion - transfer, stake or vote.
+- **_Unbonding Tokens_** is the amount of tokens that were unbonded and remain in the unbonding period of 28 days.
+By the end of this period they will be part of the **_Liquid Supply_** - tokens fully available to transfer, stake or vote.
   \
   &nbsp;
   \